Utkarsh-Kumar384/strapi-provider-upload-cloudinary-folderoptions/README.md

 This is an extended version of strapi-provider-upload-cloudinary

+##Installation
+First `npm i strapi-provider-upload-cloudinary` then go to `node_modules` and find the folder named `strapi-provider-upload-cloudinary.` Then click the `lib` directory and then copy the `index.js` from this repo and paste it there in the `index.js`.

 ## Configurations

 Your configuration is passed down to the cloudinary configuration. (e.g: `cloudinary.config(config)`).
 You can see the complete list of options [here](https://cloudinary.com/documentation/cloudinary_sdks#configuration_parameters)